jonmorrissmith/jonms-Huxley2/README.md

 If you would like the docker container to _reboot upon restart_ on the host machine you can uncomment `restart: always` in the docker-compose.yml file and make sure the docker service is set to start upon bootup.

+# Huxley2 and the RGB Matrix Train Departure Board #

+You can run Huxley2 on the same Raspberry Pi as the [RGB Matrix Train Departure Board](https://github.com/jonmorrissmith/RGB_Matrix_Train_Departure_Board).

+Set the APIURL to `http://localhost:8081` in the configuration file or via the UI

+The increased load of running both may introduce some flickering when the API is queried for updates.

+Tweaking parameters may alleviate this, or you could run Huxley2 on a separate Raspberry Pi.